The Best and Most Beautiful Towns and Villages in Normandy France

 Normandy is the birthplace of the Impressionism movement.
 No place is more linked to a particular art movement than Normandy is linked to Impressionism.
 Impressionists didn't just share a unique style of painting, focused on light and color.
 The artists found a common muse in Normandy.

-18 Most Beautiful Towns and Villages in Normandy France
+18 Most Beautiful Towns and Places in Normandy France

-Here are my picks for the prettiest must see villages in Normandy:
+Here are my picks for the prettiest must see places in Normandy:

 1. Barfleur: Mussels and Medieval Vibe